Liss Riverside Railway Walk North

 Liss Riverside Railway Walk North is a 6.9 ha Local Nature Reserve which runs north from Liss in Hampshire.
 It is owned and managed by East Hampshire District Council.

 This footpath follows part of the route of the former Longmoor Military Railway from Liss to Liss Forest.
 The path goes through willow and alder woodland.

-Managed by volunteers, Liss Conservation Volunteers from 1993 to 2007 renamed Liss Conservation Rangers from 2007 to 2023.
+The site was managed by volunteers: Liss Conservation Volunteers from 1993 to 2007, renamed Liss Conservation Rangers from 2007 to 2026.

 Since the Liss Conservation Rangers ceased operations in 2023 the management of the Nature Reserve has been directly undertaken by East Hants District Council.
+Liss Conservation Rangers gained a licence through Liss Parish Council to restart operations in 2025.
+EHDC produced a Ten Year Management Plan to manage the site.
+Today EHDC works with the Rangers to manage the bamble and keep paths clear.

-They have produced a Ten Year Management Plan but almost nothing has been done in 2024 and most areas are now inaccessible to the public.
-All of the riverside and meadow paths are blocked with brambles, nettles and fallen trees and the wild flower meadows have died under a blanket of bracken, brambles and nettles.
-All of the biodiversity built up over 30 years of voluntary labour has been destroyed.
+The site has 7 bridges and 2 shipwrightsway stones.
+It is a popular site for dog walkers and those who enjoy a forest stroll.